 How can Sharrock Pitman Legal assist?

 Please do not hesitate to contact us if you would like to include a charity in your Will or for any other Wills and Estates or Charity and Not-for-profit enquiries.
-Please feel free to call our accredited specialist Wills and Estates team on 1300 205 506 if you have any queries.
+Please feel free to call our Wills and Estates team on 1300 205 506 if you have any queries.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.